‘Shuggie Bain’ writer Douglas Stuart wins Booker Prize

 “My mother is in every page of this book, and without her I wouldn’t be here and my work wouldn’t be here,” said Stuart, who declared himself “absolutely stunned” to win.

-The novel’s sweep, vivid characters and unflinching look at poverty have been compared to the work of Charles Dickens.
+The novel’s sweep, vivid characters and unflinching look at poverty have been compared to the work of Charles Dickens, but Stuart said it was rejected repeatedly before being published by Grove Atlantic in the U.S. and Picador in the U.K.

+Stuart told reporters after his victory that publishers praised his book but “didn’t know how to connect it with readers.

+“Working-class Scotland was difficult for them,” Stuart said.
+He said his victory was a sign that “we are starting to hear and be able to respect diverse voices.”

 Publisher and editor Margaret Busby, who chaired the judging panel, said “Shuggie Bain” was intimate and gripping, challenging but hopeful in its exploration of Shuggie’s burgeoning sexuality and the complex but loving relationship between mother and son.